google/fedjax/README.md

-# FedJAX: Federated learning with JAX
+# FedJAX: Federated learning simulation with JAX

 NOTE: FedJAX is not an officially supported Google product.
 FedJAX is still in the early stages and the API will likely continue to change.